diego-vicente/sdsc-2024-spacetime/transcript.md

 Now that we have our base grid, we can start projecting the data to it.
 Let's first start with all the variables that have no time dimension, so we can better understand what’s going on.

 The `ENRICH_GRID` function is one of the many data functions available in the Analytics Toolbox that does exactly what we need in this moment.
+For the population, it we want to use the `sum` aggregation.
+It will return (per cell):
+- In case there is a single LSOA intersecting the cell: the areal proportion of the LSOA (if the cell intersects one cell of the LSOA, it will get one third of the population).
+- In case there are multiple LSOAs intersecting the cells: the sum of the areal proportions of all the LSOAs.
+If we were using the `avg` aggregation instead, we would get the weighted average based on the intersecting area.
+- If we were using lines, it would use the length instead of the area.
+If we were using points, the `count` aggregation is often useful.

 ```sql
 CALL `carto-un`.carto.ENRICH_GRID(